std4lqi/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 1. Ensure that z/OSMF listens on localhost 127.0.0.1.
 2. Identify z/OSMF PARMLIB member IZUPRMxx in SYS1.PARMLIB(IZUPRM00).
-3. Change `HOSTNAME('10.175.81.28')` to `HOSTNAME('*')`.
+3. Change the current `HOSTNAME` configuration to `HOSTNAME('*')`.

 For more information, see [Syntax rules for IZUPRMxx](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/izuconfig_IZUPRMxx.htm).

-If the above mentioned method did not fix the issue, try to reconfigure Zowe.
+If changing the z/OSMF confifuration does not fix the issue, reconfigure Zowe.

 **Follow these steps:**

 1. Open `.zowe_profile` in home directory of a user who installed Zowe.
 2. Modify the value of the `ZOWE_ZOSMF_PORT` variable.
-3. Reinstall (or Restart) Zowe.
+3. Reinstall Zowe.

-### SEC0002 error when logging in to API Catalog

-**Symptom:**
+#### Missing z/OSMF host name in subject alternative names

-Failure to log in to API Catalog that is caused by invalid z/OSMF certificate.
+Based on the following message, failure to connect to API Catalog is caused by a missing z/OSMF host name in the subject alternative names:

-**Sample message:**

-The following message is displayed when attempting to log in to API Catalog:

 ```
 Certificate for <MVSDE25.lvn.broadcom.net> doesn't match any of the subject alternative names: ..; nested exception is javax.net.ssl.SSLPeerUnverifiedException: Certificate for <MVSDE25.lvn.broadcom.net> doesn't match any of the subject alternative names: ..